-Title Rozanna's curious life Degree of recognition National Media name/outlet ABC Conversations Media type Radio Duration/Length/Size 53min 42s Country Australia Date 18/08/20 Description Rozanna Lilley was raised in a vibrant artistic family as the youngest child of the writers Merv Lilley and Dorothy Hewett.
+Title Rozanna's curious life Degree of recognition National Media name/outlet ABC Conversations Media type Radio Duration/Length/Size 53min 42s Country/Territory Australia Date 18/08/20 Description Rozanna Lilley was raised in a vibrant artistic family as the youngest child of the writers Merv Lilley and Dorothy Hewett.

 As she grew up, her mother was becoming increasingly famous for her plays, and her novel Bobbin Up.

 When Rose was 11 the family moved to Sydney.